olneyhymn/ulsterworldly.com/content/post/common-cup.md

 > ## Cleanliness Linked With Godliness
 >
-> The most sacred hour of your religious life—the communion season —should be free from any lurking fear.
-Yet isn’t there that feeling concerning the common cup among your congregation?
+> The most sacred hour of your religious life--the communion season--should be free from any lurking fear.
+Yet isn't there that feeling concerning the common cup among your congregation?
 >
 > If in your church you had in use the beautiful
 >